abdolence/slack-morphism/site/docs/docs/index.md

 # Intro and motivations

 ### Type-safety
-Scala is a static-typed language, and Slack Morphism provides methods and models definitions most of the available methods and structures of Slack Web/Events API.
+Scala is a static-typed language, and Slack Morphism provides methods and models definitions for most of the methods and structures of Slack Web/Events API.
 There is a [well-typed DSL](Blocks DSL) to build your messages and views with Slack blocks safely as well.

 ### Easy to use